logan-tm/templates/ts-node-starter/README.md

 This repository serves as a barebones template for Node.js projects using TypeScript.
 It provides a minimal setup with basic functionality, formatting, and linting to help you kickstart your project.
 It contains only a single `main.ts` file with a console log.

+For more information on how this was put together, see `docs/FROM SCRATCH.md`.

 ## Features

 - **TypeScript**: Strongly typed JavaScript for better development experience.